anders/pwgen/README.md

 # sf-pwgen
-`sf-pwgen` is a command line tool which generates passwords using the SecurityFoundation framework in OS X.
+`sf-pwgen` is a command line tool which generates passwords using the SecurityFoundation framework in OS X. It runs on Mountain Lion and later.

     sf-pwgen 1.2: OS X password generator
     by Anders Bergh <anders1@gmail.com>